DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemCopied.md

 #include common-ref-elementparam with { element: "component" }

 ##### field(e.itemName): String
-The name of the file or folder.
+The name of the copied file or folder.

 ##### field(e.itemPath): String
 The path to the copied file or folder.